gowthamramalakshmi/internship/README.md

 # internship
-this is basic project build by maven
+This is basic java project build by using maven